Big Change Begins with Small, Radical Acts of Love

 - In 1973, marriage equality was unimaginable.

-- In 2015, PFLAG leaders provide critical leverage for local, statewide, and national wins on marriage, including a friend of the court brief to the justices of the U.S. Supreme Court in the case that won the nationwide freedom to marry, and advocacy that ushered in passage of the federal Respect for Marriage Act.
+- Today, PFLAG leaders provide critical leverage for local, statewide, and national wins on marriage, including a friend of the court brief to the justices of the U.S. Supreme Court in the case that won the nationwide freedom to marry, and advocacy that ushered in passage of the federal Respect for Marriage Act.

 - In 1973, hotels, health clinics, and shopkeepers regularly refused service to LGBTQ+ people.

 When PFLAG founder Jeanne Manford marched with her son Morty in the 1972 Christopher Street Liberation Day March, she was overwhelmed by the number of weeping, rejected LGBTQ young people who embraced her along the route, each of them begging her to speak with their own parents and families.
 Morty knew that Jeanne’s presence caused a stir—and inspired others to ask her for support, or ask her to support their own parents.
 Over the next few months, it became clear to Morty that a meeting of like-minded people could help not only LGBTQ+ people get the support they needed, but would really help the parents and families learn how to support their loved ones.
-PFLAG was born!
+PFLAG was born out of this need.

 Morty urged Jeanne (and his father Jules, who was very much a part of the PFLAG story) to hold a meeting; without Morty’s encouragement it likely would never have happened.
 And Morty knew, as a smart activist, that Jeanne and Jules HAD to be the ones to start the group; it could not be Morty because it needed parents and families—ALLIES—to meet other people, potential allies, where they are and bring them along.
 Without Jeanne and Jules, PFLAG could never have happened.